-You might have seen the recent 60 Minutes episode by correspondent Bob Simon, on the elephant orphanage in Kenya run by Dame Daphne Sheldrick.
-He asked her what was the most extraordinary thing she has learned about elephants and her reply gives you something to think about!
+You might have seen the 60 Minutes episode by correspondent Bob Simon, on the elephant orphanage in Kenya founded by the late Dame Daphne Sheldrick.
+He asked her what was the most extraordinary thing she has learned about elephants and her reply gives you something to think about:

 "Their tremendous capacity for caring is I think perhaps the most amazing thing about them.
 Even at a very, very young age.
 Their sort of forgiveness, unselfishness — they have all the best attributes of us humans and not very many of the bad."

 It reminded me of my first visit to the orphanage in the Nairobi National Park over 15 years ago with Carolyn.
 On the drive out to the Park, I was skeptical about the place as another tourist trap, but I was very wrong.
 When we arrived, we were taken through an educational visit, introduced to the Keepers, led into the stables to meet many different elephants and permitted to touch their trunks and bristly rough hides.
 But the highlight was feeding time.
 You knew when grub’s up because the excited herd came round the corner, various ages and sizes moving with a mission.
 It was a well-orchestrated routine with Keepers at hand, but clearly the elephants were in charge.
 It was a sight I will never forget.

 Joseph Sauni, Head Keeper of the David Sheldrick Wildlife Trust's Voi Rehabilitation Unit featured in this video